Lotus Indian Kitchen review.

-When walked in the restaurant on a cold Wednesday evening the smell that hits you as you walk in is incredible, the spices in the air made my mouth water instantly.
+When entering the restaurant on a cold Wednesday evening the smell that hits you is incredible, the spices in the air made my mouth water instantly.

 As the kind waiter showed us to our table we noticed a modern interior which features some beautiful antique artefacts and modern graphic art from India.